Currency:

 47

 A lot of new content appears on the web every day.
 The number of active blogs is constantly growing, and new ones are popping up all the time.
-The Google search engine is bombarded every second with the number of queries users make.
+The Google search engine is bombarded every second with the number of queries that users make.

 WordPress Post Optimization - Introductory Tips